Chinese numismatic charm: Chinese cash coins with charm features

-Many government-issued cash coins and other currencies such as Spade and Knife money that did not have any extra charm-like features were considered to have "charm-like qualities" and were treated as charms by some people.
-The Wang Mang era knife coin, with a nominal value of 5,000 cash coins, was often seen as a charm by the people because the character 千 (for 1,000) is very similar to the character 子 which means "son".
+Many government-issued cash coins and other currencies, such as Spade and Knife money, that lacked extra charm-like features were considered to have "charm-like qualities" and were treated as charms by some people.
+The Wang Mang era knife coin, with a nominal value of 5,000 cash coins, was often seen as a charm by the people because the character 千 (for 1,000) is very similar to the character 子, which means "son".
 The inscription of the knife coin could be read as "worth five sons".
-A coin from Shu Han with the nominal value of 100 Wu Zhu cash coins featured a fish on the reverse of the inscription which symbolises "abundance" and "perseverance" in Chinese culture.
-Another Shu Han era coin contained the inscription tai ping bai qian which was taken as an omen of peace and this coin is often considered to be a peace charm.
+A coin from Shu Han with a nominal value of 100 Wu Zhu cash coins featured a fish on the reverse, alongside the inscription, which symbolises "abundance" and "perseverance" in Chinese culture.
+Another Shu Han-era coin bore the inscription tai ping bai qian which was taken as an omen of peace, and this coin is often considered a peace charm.
 During the Jin dynasty a coin was issued with the inscription fēng huò (豐貨) which could be translated as "(the) coin of abundance"; possessing it was believed to be economically beneficial, and it was popularly known as the "cash of riches".

-During the Tang dynasty period, images of clouds, crescents, and stars were often added on coins, which the Chinese continued to use in subsequent dynasties.
-During the Jurchen Jin dynasty coins were cast with reverse inscriptions that featured characters from the twelve earthly branches and ten heavenly stems.
-During the Ming dynasty stars were sometimes used decoratively on some official government-produced cash coins.
+During the Tang dynasty, images of clouds, crescents, and stars were often added to coins, which the Chinese continued to use in subsequent dynasties.
+During the Jurchen Jin dynasty, coins were cast with reverse inscriptions that featured characters from the twelve earthly branches and ten heavenly stems.
+During the Ming dynasty, stars were sometimes used decoratively on some official government-produced cash coins.
 Under the Manchu Qing dynasty yōng zhèng tōng bǎo (雍正通寶) cash coins cast by the Lanzhou Mint were considered to be charms or amulets capable of warding against evil spirits and demons because the Manchu word "gung" looked similar to the broadsword used by the Chinese God of war, Emperor Guan.